-In fighting, it is very important to judge range and understand range, because range determines both whether your opponent can pull off a technique on you and whether you can pull one off on him.
-To understand distance and timing is a fundamental principle in martial arts.
+In fighting, it is very important to judge and understand range, because range determines both whether your opponent can pull off a technique on you and whether you can pull one off on him.
+Understanding distance and timing is a fundamental principle in martial arts.
 Without it, you cannot fight.

 Here we will only cover the three basic ranges of combat.
 These are long-range, mid-range, and close-range.

 Long-range is also known as kicking range.
 In other words, you can kick someone from this range.
 It's a good range to fight from if you want to keep the opponent away or if you just aren't in reach to hit him with your hands.
 At this range, you can deliver your kicking techniques, utilizing whatever foot maneuvers are necessary to pull off your kicks.

 Mid-range, or punching range, means you are close enough to the opponent to hit him with your hands.
 Of course, he's also close enough to punch you too.
 At this point, you are close enough to grab him, or at least potentially grab his arm.
 You can also use a shuffle to get into this range.
 Your opponent might even move himself into this range.
 It is important to note that the closer you are to your opponent, the more likely it will be that he can hit you.
 So, some measure of safe-guarding against this possibility is necessary; you must keep your guard up, grab him, or increase your own attack on him to check him and keep him from hitting you.

 Close-range is the closest range where you both can hit each other and there is very little read time because everyone's weapons are so close.
 Here it is crucial to grab a hold of your opponent and take control, or else he will hit you to his heart's content, unless you are hitting him.
 Or you both might exchange blows.
 But the idea is that you don't want to get hit.